richardtallent/vue-simple-calendar/README.md

 Each item shown on the calendar can have the following properties. `id` and `startDate` are required, and `title` is strongly recommended.

 - `id` - A unique identifier for the item.
 This is required and must be unique.
 - `startDate` - The date the item starts on the calendar.
-This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
+This must be either passed as a JavaScript date object or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 - `endDate` - The date the item ends on the calendar.
 Defaults to the same date as `startDate`.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of `yyyy-mm-dd HH:MM:SS` (time is optional, and within time, minutes and seconds are both optional).
 - `title` - The name of the item shown on the calendar.
 Defaults to "Untitled".
 - `url` - The URL associated with the item.
 The component has no built-in action associated with this, but it does add a "hasUrl" class to the item.
 To "follow" the URL, you'll need to listen for the `click-item` event and take the appropriate action.